Dakshin22/SaveASoldier/README.md

 In this project, we are discussing a pain recognition system based on physiological data using score level fusion with random forest classifiers.
 This is an important development and accurately predicting whether someone is in pain is useful for soldiers in combat.

 # Method

-A decision tree is an algorithm that is able to classify input data based on a series of decisions.
+A decision tree is an algorithm that can classify input data based on a series of decisions.
 A basic structure of a decision tree is below.
-The tree starts at the root node, and makes splits, or decisions, where the data will move further down the tree.
+The tree startsat the root node and makes splits, or decisions, where the data will move further down the tree.
 When a pure classification is achieved (ex.
-Pain or No Pain), the a decision is made.
+Pain or No Pain), a decision is made.

 ![](data/DTree.jpg)